Search for

 An-74T-100 Variant of the An-74T fitted with a navigator station

-An-74TK Convertible passenger/cargo model that can be equipped for up to 52 passengers, all cargo, or a mix of the two
+An-74TK Convertible passenger/cargo model that can be equipped for up to 52 passengers, up to 10 metric tons of cargo, or a mix of the two

-An-74TK-300 Upgraded model primarily for civil customers with more fuel efficient engines in a conventional underwing position, lacks the STOL capabilities of earlier models but is less expensive to operate
+An-74TK-300 An-74TK model primarily for civil customers with more fuel efficient engines on conventional underwing pylons that gives up the STOL capabilities of earlier models in favor of lower operating cost and higher speed, also incorporates improved avionics and passenger comfort features

 An-74-400 Proposed stretch model of the An-74TK-300 with a fuselage insert to extend length by 26 ft (8 m), also would be equipped with uprated engines

-An-74P-100 Business jet or VIP transport configured similarly to the An-72S for up to 16 passengers
+An-74P-200 Executive jet or VIP transport configured similarly to the An-72S for up to 12 passengers

 An-71 'Madcap' Airborne early warning model with a large rotating radome housing a surveillance radar mounted atop a swept-forward tailfin, the cabin contains stations for the radar operators; project cancelled after 3 prototypes built